UKCloud/ansible-training/README.md

 To help make life easier there is a docker compose file that pulls in 5 containers to build a lab so users can understand how to manage groups of servers.

-To setup the lab run:
+To set up the lab run:

 ```
 ./setup-docker-lab.sh